v-spitsyn/Avito-rent/README.md

 scraping.py - crawling web-pages of flats and parsing information about them

-stations.py - parsing and saving coordinates of underground stations
+stations.py - parsing coordinates of underground stations and computing their distances to the city center

 cleaning.py - constructing a dataframe from parsed data